-Section 1.
+- Section 1.
 The Honorary Chair shall act as consultant to the Society by providing philosophical leadership.
 The Honorary Chair of the organization shall be Charles Stephenson, son of the creator of Q-Methodology, William Stephenson.
-This position does not preclude the Honorary Chair from holding some other elective or appointed position.
+This position does not preclude the Honorary Chair from holding some other elective or appointed position. - Section 2.

-Section 2.
 The Editor shall be responsible for the content and publication of the journal entitled Operant Subjectivity.
 The Editor shall be responsible for establishing editorial and publication policies, selecting reviewers, and determining the review process.
-The Editor shall be appointed by and accountable to the Executive Committee.
-The Editor will be appointed for renewable three year terms.
+The Editor shall be appointed by and accountable to the Executive Committee. - Section 3.

-Section 3.
 The Executive Committee may, if deemed appropriate, appoint additional officers.